Non-normal Dynamics on Non-reciprocal Networks: Reactivity and Effective Dimensionality in Neural Circuits: Results

-The Jacobian matrices are calculated for generic fixed points since we are interested in the derivation of non-normality measures in generic regimes. \\\\\textbf{Cyclic couplings} Let's begin with the study of the cyclic system ($c=\epsilon$).
-The Jacobian of the cyclic model has a block circulant matrix shape and thus it can be block diagonalized according to the circulant matrix theorem \cite{Davis1979}, as shown in SM.
-It is interesting to note that the block diagonalization leads to the basis $(\Sigma_i,\Delta_i)$.
+Let us begin with the study of the cyclic system ($c=\epsilon$).
+The Jacobian of the cyclic model has a block circulant matrix shape and thus can be block diagonalized according to the circulant matrix theorem \cite{davis1979circulant}, as shown in Supp.
+Mat.
+A.1.
+It is interesting to note that the diagonalization of the blocks leads to the basis $(\Sigma_i,\Delta_i)$.
 The same result can be achieved by a Schur transformation in the complex field.

 A generic circulant matrix is diagonalized by a special unitary matrix known as the discrete Fourier transform matrix, which has $(r, s)$ element equal to $\exp (-2 \pi \mathrm{i}(r-1)(s-1) / n)$.
-In our model, one can write the diagonalized Jacobian for the cyclic $J_c^{(D)} = SJ_cS^{-1}$ as follows:
+In our model, one can write the diagonalized Jacobian for the cyclic $J_c^{(D)}$ as follows:

 where